sparkflows/sparkflows-docs/docs/cloudera-hadoop/connecting-spark-cluster.rst

      - Description
    * - app.runOnCluster
      - true
      - Indicate to run on the spark cluster.
-By default it is set to false
+By default it is set to false.
    * - app.postMessageURL
      - http://localhost:8080/messageFromSparkJob
      - Indicate the URL on fire server which receives messages from the spark jobs running on the cluster.
 Set localhost to the machine name on which Fire is running.
 Replace 8080 with the port number on which Fire is running.